This post of sponsored by Domino® Sugar. All opinions are 100% my own.

 Place half of the dough on a large section of plastic wrap.
 With the sides of the plastic wrap, mold the dough into a round disc and wrap tightly.
 Repeat with other half and refrigerate for at least 30 minutes to firm up.

-Roll out each disc of dough in between 2 sheets of plastic wrap or parchment paper.
+Roll out each disc of dough in between 2 sheets of plastic wrap or parchment paper so that dough is 1/4 inch thick.
 With a linzer cookie cutter, cut out as many rounds as possible and place on baking sheet lined with parchment paper.
 Place baking sheet into refrigerator to chill.
 Repeat with other disc of dough and cut out the centers with a smaller cookie cutter with shape of your choice.
 Chill the trays of cookie dough for 30 minutes.

 Preheat oven to 350 degrees F. Bake cookies for 10-12 minutes, until the edges have turned golden brown and cookies are set.
 Cool completely.